This fantastic Grilled Beef Tenderloin Steak in Cabernet Sauce recipe is from

 Prepare Cabernet Sauce; set aside.

 and grill to the desired degree of doneness, about 3 to 4 minutes on each side for medium rare.
-Use a
+You steak is done when the

 What constitutes rare and medium-rare cooked meat?
 To satisfy government home economists, the Beef

 Council says rare beef means an internal temperature of 140 degrees F. Well, that is ok if you like well-done and dry meat.
 If you like moist, rosy meat (like I do),

 rare begins when the